-In a reverse mortgage loan (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for anything they need without having to sell their homes.
-Choosing between a monthly amount, a line of credit, or a one-time payment, you may receive a loan based on your home equity.
-Paying back your loan is not necessary until when the homeowner puts his home up for sale, moves (such as to a retirement community) or dies.
-At the time you sell your home or you no longer use it as your main residence, you (or your estate) are obligated to pay back the lending institution for the cash you got from the reverse mortgage as well as interest among other fees.
+In a reverse mortgage (also called a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
+Deciding how you would like to to receive your funds: by a monthly amount, a line of credit, or a lump sum, you can take out a loan based on your home equity.
+The borrowed money does not have to be paid back until the borrower sells the residence, moves away, or passes away.
+At the time you sell your home or is no longer used as your main residence, you (or your estate) have to repay the lending institution for the cash you received from the reverse mortgage plus interest among other fees.

-Many homeowners who live on a fixed income and need additional funds find reverse mortgages advantageous for their situation.
-Social Security and Medicare benefits can't be affected; and the funds are not taxable.
-Reverse Mortgages can have adjustable or fixed rates.
-Your residence is never in danger of being taken away by the lender or put up for sale without your consent if you outlive your loan term - even if the current property value dips below the balance of the loan.
-If you'd like to learn more about reverse mortgages, feel free to contact us at 6507631924.
+Reverse mortgages are advantageous for retired homeowners or those who are no longer bringing home a paycheck but need to add to their limited income.
+Social Security and Medicare benefits won't be affected; and the funds are not taxable.
+Reverse Mortgages may have adjustable or fixed rates.
+The house is never at risk of being taken away from you by the lending institution or put up for sale without your consent if you live longer than your loan term - even if the property value goes under the loan balance.
+Contact us at 6507631924 if you want to explore the benefits of reverse mortgages.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.